ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/gpu.rst

     as demonstrated with the `minReplicas:0` and `maxReplicas:5` settings above.
     To enable autoscaling, remember also to set `enableInTreeAutoscaling:True` in your RayCluster's `spec` Finally, make sure your group or pool of GPU Kubernetes nodes are configured to autoscale.
+    Refer to your :ref:`cloud provider's documentation<kuberay-k8s-setup>` for details on autoscaling node pools.

 GPUs and Ray
 ____________